leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

 ```````````````````````````````````````````````````````````````````````````
 ---------------------------------------------------------------------------------
 A. This property sets or returns the current time from the system clock
-B. This property returns an encoded value representing tyhe current Date and time, This property is mos useful as an argument for other
+B. This property returns an encoded value representing tyhe current Date and time, This property is most useful as an argument for other
 C. This property sets or returns the current date from the system Clock.
 D. This function extracts the hour portion of the specified date.
 E. This function extracts the year portion of the specifeid date.